rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ### disable()
-<p>Disables the barcode scanner.
-This reverts the scanner to its default state and flushes any current decoder settings.</p>
+Disables the barcode scanner.
+This reverts the scanner to its default state and flushes any current decoder settings.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>